Tarragon, French

 Bouquet Garni ~ Three Pack

-$8.90This classic blend, of peppercorns, French herbs, orange peel and leek, is cleverly packaged in three over-sized tea bags, so they can be added directly to savory soups and stews.
+$8.90This classic blend, of peppercorns, French herbs and orange peel, is cleverly packaged in three over-sized tea bags, so they can be added directly to savory soups and stews.
 Just toss one or two bags in your pot!
 Enjoy the scent and savor the taste!
-Each bag approx 1-1/2 T. Hand blended in small batches with: peppercorns, thyme, marjoram, parsley, tarragon, orange peel, leek, and bay leaf.
+Each bag approximately 1-1/2 T. Hand blended in small batches with: peppercorns, thyme, marjoram, parsley, tarragon, orange peel and bay leaf.

 Reviews